eranandg/TrackMyFinances/README.md

 **TrackMyFinances** is an open-source project designed to help users track and manage their financial liabilities, such as credit card payments and balances, using the **Plaid API**, **Google Tasks**, and **Google Secret Manager**.
 The project automates the creation of tasks for tracking payments, while ensuring the secure storage of access tokens using **Google Cloud** tools.

+## How It Works

+**TrackMyFinances** connects to your financial accounts via the **Plaid API**, retrieves data such as balances and due dates, and creates corresponding tasks in **Google Tasks**.
+The project is configured to check for payment activity daily and updates task statuses accordingly.

+## Why This Project?

+Managing finances across multiple institutions can be challenging.
+This tool aims to automate much of that process, ensuring that you stay on top of your payments, avoid late fees, and have a clear view of your financial status at all times.

 ## Features

 - **Secure Token Management**: Access tokens from Plaid are securely stored in **Google Secret Manager**, ensuring sensitive data is protected.